haiwera-silk-cd/magento-devdocs/guides/v2.0/extension-dev-guide/message-queues/config-mq.md

 </tr>
 <tr>
 <td>schema</td>
 <td><p>The interface that describes the structure of the message.
-It should be in the format of a Data Interface from the Service Contracts.
-For example, <code>Magento\Customer\Api\Data\CustomerInterface</code>.
+It should be in the format of a Data Interface from the Service Contracts. 例如， <code>Magento\Customer\Api\Data\CustomerInterface</code>.
 </p>
 <p>You can also specify a service method signature, such as <code>Magento\Customer\Api\CustomerRepositoryInterface::save</code>.
 In this case, format the message as an array of all service method parameters, like for a <code>call_user_func_array</code> call.
 The consumer's callback should expect each message part to be passed as a separate parameter.
 </p></td>